kanaria69/Mainecoco/README.md

-## My son is studying to be a surgeon, I just hope he makes the cut.
+## My dentist is the best, he even has a little plaque!